MeAnupSarkar/MeAnupSarkar/README.md

  </a>
 </p>

-Over 3.5 years of demonstrated experience in designing, architecting and supporting enterprise-level internet scale services/solutions hosted on Cloud and On-premise technologies.
+Having 4 years of demonstrated experience in designing, architecting and supporting enterprise-level internet scale services/solutions hosted on Cloud and On-premise technologies.
 Experience working closely with Software Engineering, especially in the aspects of system performance, capacity management and scalability to ensure sustained service stability & Business KPI's.

 ### 💻 Technical Proficiency: